📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 What Recovery Looks Like

-Most fish show meaningful improvement within 3 to 5 days of starting Fish Zithro.
+Most Bird show meaningful improvement within 3 to 5 days of starting Bird Zithro.
 Positive signs include increased swimming activity and appetite, reduced redness or swelling, clearing of white or gray patches, new translucent fin growth at previously eroded edges, and normalized breathing and gill movement.

 When to Seek Professional Help

-Consult an aquatic veterinarian if no improvement appears after 5 days of correct dosing, the fish worsens despite treatment, multiple fish are affected (suggesting environmental problems beyond bacterial infection), you suspect mycobacterial infection (chronic wasting, non-healing granulomas), or the condition recurs after a complete treatment course.
+Consult an aquatic veterinarian if no improvement appears after 5 days of correct dosing, the Bird worsens despite treatment, multiple Bird are affected (suggesting environmental problems beyond bacterial infection), you suspect mycobacterial infection (chronic wasting, non-healing granulomas), or the condition recurs after a complete treatment course.
 The American Veterinary Medical Association (AVMA) and the Merck Veterinary Manual are authoritative resources for further guidance.

 Thomas Labs (Legacy)

-Thomas Labs popularized the Fish Zithro name and set the quality standard for aquarium azithromycin products.
+Thomas Labs popularized the Bird Zithro name and set the quality standard for aquarium azithromycin products.
 Although Thomas Labs has ceased production, the brand name remains synonymous with quality in the hobby community.

 Aqua Soma Labs (Fix Zithro)